minhd-vu/minhd-vu/keyboards/bdn9/README.md

 1. Open Task Manager → Details tab
 2. Verify the exact process name (e.g., `Discord.exe` vs `DiscordPTB.exe`)
 3. Update the process name in the script

+### Encoder 3 not controlling the right app

+**Fix:**
+1. Make sure the app window is actually **focused** (click on it first)
+2. The app must have played audio at least once to appear in Windows volume mixer
+3. Check the tooltip - it shows which app is being controlled

 ### Script won't start automatically